Nyonya Chicken and Potato Stew (Ayam Pongteh)

 Recipe Source: House of Annie

-• Shallots and garlic: Take your time to sauté and caramelize the shallots and garlic in oil until they turn golden brown.
-This step enhances the sweetness and aroma of the dish.
+• Shallots and garlic.
+Take your time to sauté them in oil until they turn golden brown.
+This really brings out their sweetness and boosts the aroma of the dish.

-• Taucheo: Opt for a high-quality brand for optimal results.
-A good quality brand should not be overly salty and the fermented soy beans should have a beautiful golden and light brown color.
-Avoid brands that is dark brown in color.
+• Taucheo.
+Go for a high-quality brand for the best results.
+It shouldn’t be too salty, and the fermented soybeans should have a nice golden to light brown color.
+Avoid anything too dark in color.

-• Potatoes: New potatoes or red potatoes will hold better than Russets, peeled and cut into large pieces.
-You may use Yukon Gold for slightly creamier texture.
+• Potatoes.
+New potatoes or red potatoes hold up better than Russets.
+Peel and cut them into large chunks.
+If you want a creamier texture, Yukon Gold works great!

 Nutrition